maeganwyrzykowski/Password-Generator/README.md

 <h1>Password Generator</h1>

-A random password is generated when a user uses the prompts to pick the cirtera to a password
+A random password is generated when a user uses the prompts to pick the criteria to a password.

 Functions:
 When a user clicks on "Generate Password" they will be propted with a series of questions.